jlozion026/todolist/README.md

-# To Do List CRUD Using PHP, JS, and HTML
+# To Do List CRUD

+# What is To Do List